Compare Small Business Loans

-Where to Find a Loan for Your Startup
+Is a Start-up Loan Right for Your Business?

 If you think of a loan as receiving a lump sum of cash that is repaid with an interest fee on top, that is a term loan.
-These are the most common forms of loans in small-business financing.
+This is the most common form of loan in small-business financing.
 We recommend term loans for large purchases where you know exactly how much you'll need and it'd be to your benefit to spread the payment over a period of time.
-We don't recommend term loans if you're just looking to have working capital at the side since you need to start paying interest fees as soon as the loan becomes active.
+We don't recommend term loans if you're just looking to keep working capital at your side, since you need to start paying interest fees as soon as the loan becomes active.

 Small Business Administration Community Advantage Loan

-As far as term loans for startups go, we recommend the Small Business Administration (SBA) Community Advantage (CA) Loan.
+As far as term loans for start-ups go, we recommend the Small Business Administration (SBA) Community Advantage (CA) Loan.
+There aren't many SBA loans for start-ups, but the CA loan is one that's specifically designed for young businesses.
 The SBA is a government organization that offers small business loans through various lenders.
 SBA loans are the most competitive loans with the lowest rates because the government will typically guarantee portions of every SBA loan, reducing the risk for lenders and interest rates that lenders charge.

-We recommend CA loans for startups specifically because they're designed for underserved or new businesses.
-The SBA guarantees 85% of the loan, which is extremely high even for an SBA loan, which means the interest rates lenders are going to charge will be very, very low since so much of the loan is secured by the SBA.
-The downside is that the application process and funding can take comparatively longer than other loans, five to 10 business days, but if you can afford to wait, you'll be rewarded with one of the cheapest loans on the market.
+We recommend CA loans for start-ups specifically because they're designed for underserved or new businesses.
+The SBA guarantees 85% of the loan, which is extremely high even for an SBA loan, and that means the interest rates lenders are going to charge will be very, very low, since so much of the loan is secured by the SBA.
+The downside is that the application process and funding can take comparatively longer than other loans—five to 10 business days—but if you can afford to wait, you'll be rewarded with one of the cheapest loans on the market.

 Business Lines of Credit

-Kabbage offers some of the most lenient requirements, which makes it ideal for startups that might not have the strongest financial profiles.
-Of course, those lenient requirements translate to increased risk for the lender, and that is definitely reflected in their high cost-per-dollar borrowed.
+Kabbage offers some of the most lenient requirements, which makes it ideal for start-ups that might not have the strongest financial profiles.
+Of course, those lenient requirements translate to increased risk for the lender, and that is definitely reflected in its high cost-per-dollar borrowed.
 Cost per dollar: $1.20 - $1.80.